galidor/ITU_Hardware-Efficient-Modulation-Classification/README.md

 After performing the initial training, we prune the neural network to save further computational and memory resources.
 We apply simple unstructured L1-norm-based pruning, where in each pruning step 15% of the weights with the smallest absolute values are removed from the network.
 After each pruning step, we perform 20 epochs of fine-tuning to regain accuracy.
+To further increase the performance, we utilize cross-entropy loss and knowledge distillation loss, where we consider the original (unpruned) model as a teacher, and the pruned network as a student.

 ### Quantisation Level Reduction